 Encryption & privacy.

 |High inflation/Financial system breaks||Precious metals||Silver coins (better value and practicality than gold).|

 Secure non-bank vaulted or tokenised precious metals (not ETFs).

 |Supply chain disruption||Real estate & subsistence||Growing and storing food.|

 How to use this

-I predict that all of the things above are inevitable and will happen in the medium term if they’ve not started already, also in some previously safe, Western countries.
+In my Apocalypse Nowish article, I predict that all of the things above are inevitable and will happen in the medium term if they’ve not started already, also in previously safe, Western countries.
 If you even think there’s a non-zero chance that any of them could happen, you might want to get at least some insurance.

 You could choose to start from the scenario that’s most serious, or the one that scares you the most, or that you think is most likely.
 You could start where you’re least prepared, or where you think you’d get the best return on investment.

 Just start somewhere.

 🌍 Share this: